jpomfret/jpomfret.github.io/blog/content/post/2024/dbatools-repl-remove/index.md

 Remove-DbaReplArticle @article
 ```

-You'll notice I've added an extra parameter to this command, `-WhatIf`, this is also available on all destructive dbatools commands.
+You'll notice I've added an extra parameter to this command, `-WhatIf`, this is also available on all destructive dbatools commands (and other PowerShell commands if they are written to make use of it).
 This means that the command will just output what it would do if you didn't have `-WhatIf` set to `$true`.
 In this case:

 ```text
 What if: Performing the operation "Removing the article SalesLT.Customer from the testPub publication on [sql1]" on target "customer".
 ```

-If I now remove `-WhatIf` and rerun the command I'll get another prompt to confrirm I'm sure, and then if I am, the article will be removed and the output below will show it was removed.
+If I now remove `-WhatIf` and rerun the command I'll get another prompt to confirm I'm sure, and then if I am, the article will be removed and this time the output below will show it was removed.

 ```Text
 Confirm